icd2k3/jest-auto-snapshots/README.md

 ## Why?
 > [Snapshot tests](https://facebook.github.io/jest/docs/en/snapshot-testing.html) are a very useful tool whenever you want to make sure your UI does not change unexpectedly.

 `jest` and `enzyme-to-json` are great tools, but writing tests for all the different possible rendering states and maintaining props is tedious and unnecessary.

-Really, we just want to know when & where a snapshot changes and if the change was intentional.
+Really, we just want to know when & where a component snapshot changes and if that change was intentional.

 #### What this script does (or aspires to do):
 - Save time when writing simple A -> B rendering tests.
 - Automatically update, add, and remove snapshot tests when component props change.
 - Ensure that all possible component rendering states are covered.

-#### What it doesn't do (but might in the future):
+#### What it doesn't do:
 - _Deeply_ test all prop possibilities nested in `arrays` or `shapes`.
-This would just create way to many tests and should be handled manually (or, better yet, strive to make your component props as flat as possible).
+This would just create way to many snapshots and should be handled manually (or, better yet, strive to make your component props as flat as possible).
 I'm open to a settings option to allow for this in future iterations, though.
+- Test _functionality_ for you.
+You should still write manual tests for things like button clicks, component state changes, etc.
 - Save time _running_ tests.
 It's only supposed to save time _writing_ tests.

 ## How